qusaifares/footwiz/README.md

-# Football Wiz
+# FootWiz

 ## Introduction

-As someone who loves following professional football (soccer) but is always on a tight schedule, I wanted to create a place for football fans to be able to keep up without having to spend 90 minutes watching each match. iFootball Wiz is a website containing information on the top 5 leagues including all their teams and players.
+As someone who loves following professional football (soccer) but is always on a tight schedule, I wanted to create a place for football fans to be able to keep up without having to spend 90 minutes watching each match.
+FootWiz is a website containing information on the top 5 leagues including all their teams and players.

 ## User Stories

-- **As a Fooball Wiz user**, I want to introduce myself to professional soccer.
+- **As a FootWiz user**, I want to introduce myself to professional soccer.

-- **As a Fooball Wiz user**, I want to see all soccer players grouped by their respective teams to make it easy to navigate to a specific player.
+- **As a FootWiz user**, I want to see all soccer players grouped by their respective teams to make it easy to navigate to a specific player.

-- **As a Fooball Wiz user**, I want to be able to track the standings in the league I'm following.
+- **As a FootWiz user**, I want to be able to track the standings in the league I'm following.

-- **As a Fooball Wiz user**, I want to find information on a specific player, team or league quickly and easily.
+- **As a FootWiz user**, I want to find information on a specific player, team or league quickly and easily.

-- **As a Fooball Wiz user**, I want to get live soccer scores when I can't watch the game.
+- **As a FootWiz user**, I want to get live soccer scores when I can't watch the game.

 ## Demo